JuJu2181/React-Projects/tenzies-game/README.md

 ## Features to add apart from course:
 - [ ] Put real dots on dice instead of number
-- [ ] Track the number of rolls needed to win game
+- [X] Track the number of rolls needed to win game
-- [ ] Save best number of rolls needed to win game
+- [X] Save best number of rolls needed to win game
-- [ ] Track the time taken to win game
-- [ ] Save best time in localStorage
 - [X] Make Responsive
 - [ ] Deploy in Netlify